-- Along the route (approximately 4 kilometres from RentABike), you will pass the newly redeveloped Lansdowne Park, 40 acres of land adjacent to the Rideau Canal that includes:
+- Along the route (approximately 4 kilometres from RentABike), you will pass Lansdowne, 40 acres of land adjacent to the Rideau Canal that features:

 - Historic structures where recurring and special events are held.
 For example, the family-friendly Ottawa Farmers’ Market is held outside the Aberdeen Pavilion on Wednesdays, Fridays and Sundays from May through October (and on Sundays inside the Aberdeen Pavilion in winter).

-- Outdoor performance space (the CityFolk festival will take place there in September), parkland, basketball courts, skateboard park and seasonal refrigerated ice surface.
+- Outdoor performance space, parkland, basketball courts, skateboard park and seasonal refrigerated ice surface.

-- New retailers (including Ottawa’s first Whole Foods and Sporting Life stores), restaurants (including Local Public Eatery and South St. Burger Company), an upscale cinema (with some screens serving alcohol), and more.
+- Retailers (including Ottawa’s first Whole Foods and Sporting Life stores), restaurants (including Local Public Eatery and South St. Burger Company), an upscale cinema (with some screens serving alcohol), and more.